vlrprbttst/grunt-boilerplate/readme.md

-#Instructions
+#Grunt Boilerplate for Web Designers and Front End Developers

+##Instructions

-Open the terminal at the root of the project and type `npm install`, this will take care of all the dependencies.
-Once done, type `grunt`
+Open the terminal in the root of the project and type `npm install`, this will take care of all the dependencies.
+Once done, type `grunt`, a browser window will open with your website running and will watch for changes and live reload accordingly.

 **Warning**

 This is a php project so in the `gruntfile.js` I'm proxying my htdocs xampp folder.
 Be sure to edit that if your project is somewhere else

 ```
 		browserSync : {